-As a result of the Merger, Former ADMA will continue its historical business as a wholly-owned subsidiary of ParentCo.
-ParentCo has relocated its executive offices to 65 Commerce Way, Hackensack, NJ 07601 and its telephone number is (201) 478-5552.
+As a result of the Merger, Former ADMA will continue its historical business as our wholly-owned subsidiary.
+We have relocated our executive offices to 65 Commerce Way, Hackensack, NJ 07601 and our telephone number is (201) 478-5552.

-ParentCo has adopted the fiscal year of Former ADMA, which ends December 31.
+We furthermore adopted the fiscal year of Former ADMA, which ends December 31.